Posted by: Northwest Eye in General on May 25, 2025

 Difficulty Wearing Contact Lenses: A Sign of Dry Eye

-Certain systemic medications, including antihistamines and antidepressants, have been linked to the progression of dry eye symptoms, which affect tear production and overall ocular health.
+Certain systemic medications, including antihistamines and antidepressants, have been linked to the progression of dry eye disease, which affect tear production and overall ocular health.
 Additionally, the use of isotretinoin has been linked to increased meibomian gland atrophy and decreased tear film stability, which can further worsen dry eye symptoms.
 Understanding these connections can empower eye care professionals to develop effective management strategies for their patients.

 Addressing these signs not only enhances comfort but also promotes overall eye health, allowing individuals to continue wearing their contact lenses without significant issues.
 Positive feedback from patients highlights the effectiveness of customized solutions, underscoring the importance of open communication between patients and their eye care providers.
 As Jason J. Nichols, OD, MPH, PhD, emphasizes, “This is believed to result from the addition of a mixed classification to the answer choices this year,” reflecting the evolving understanding of dry eye management.